hookdeck/xata-per-user-db/tutorial/README.md

 ![Hookdeck Events view](./hookdeck-events-view.png)

 Note: Hookdeck has the concept of Requests which then generate Events.
-Read more about [Hookdeck Concepts](https://hookdeck.com/docs/hookdeck-basics?ref=xata-user-db#concepts).
+Read more about the [Hookdeck Concepts](https://hookdeck.com/docs/hookdeck-basics?ref=xata-user-db#concepts).

 #### Filter Clerk webhooks with Hookdeck Filters